yogitasn/Springboard-Step-6-Scale-Your-Prototype/2 - data processing/README.md

-#### Execute the ETL script and trigger the transformation on the datasets
+#### Execute the ETL script and trigger the transformation on the datasets via command line

 ```
 python occupancy_etl.py